ThatTotallyRealMyth/GhostHuntingInSplunk/README.md

 I built this repo as I went through the OffSec OSTH and OSIR certifications.
-I had learned a whole load about splunk and thought maybe I could share it with others too!
-Feel free to look at the different files with the relevant hunting queries.
-The following are also quick tips and references for you to have handy as splunk is very powerful and you dont need to fully master the *query* language to be able to filter, find and display useful information.
+The repos README takes you through different ways to use splunk, from simple to more advanced use cases; as well as providing as many references as possible for important fields and filter operators.

+The first segments of the readme will take you through how to use splunk, exploring workflows and ways to get information and view it.
+The second segment goes over sorting and filtering methods; where i go through using commands like stat, WHERE operator, sort, and the | operator.
+Overall i hope that it acts as a handy reference for you as you go through using splunk and i will be sure to keep updating the repo/readme as i get more ideas, or develop more queries.

 ## Basic Search Structure